Mir1001/EARS/README.md

     }
 }
 ```
--Thats it.

-Tips:
+Tips
+____

-If you have special representation create your own individual by extending EARS Individual.
+* If you have special representation create your own individual by extending EARS Individual.
-class MyIndividual extends Individual
+"class MyIndividual extends Individual"
+* Search for main methods in EARS source code for mere examples.
+* All problem data (Dimension, Bounds, etc...) can be obtaint by Task in method public Individual run(Task taskProblem).
+* Check taskProblem.isStopCriteria() after every evaluation.